The Best Protein Powders for Weight and Fat Loss

 For those focused on simultaneous muscle growth and fat mass reduction, plant-based blends that combine a variety of natural ingredients can also represent a convenient way of achieving a higher protein intake.
 Myprotein's vegan protein blend combines pea and fava bean proteins to provide 74 grams of protein per 100 grams.
 The Bulk Protein Company's vegan protein (available at the Bodybuilding Warehouse), on the other hand, combines hemp, pea, and soy proteins, and provides 71 grams of protein per 100 grams

 Table 2.
-Calories and Macronutrients (grams) per 100 grams of Myprotein (MP) and Bodybuilding Warehouse (BW) Plant-Based Protein Powders
+Calories and Macronutrients per 100 Grams of Optimum Nutrition, Myprotein (MP), and Bodybuilding Warehouse (BW) Plant-Based Protein Powders

 As you can see in the table above, Myprotein's soy protein isolate comes first in terms of protein content and has the least calories per 100 grams out of the different protein powders considered here.
 Therefore, it appears to be particularly suitable for those looking to avoid weight gain while still consuming enough protein to support muscle protein synthesis.